What is Power over Ethernet (PoE)?

-Power Over Ethernet (PoE) is a method of providing power to remote devices on a LAN using a standard Ethernet cable removing the need for a remote mains power supply.
+Power Over Ethernet (PoE) is a method of providing power to remote devices on a LAN using a standard Ethernet cable thus removing the need for a remote mains power supply.

 It has been standardised by the IEEE but there are also vendor implementations that are non standard.
 The main one to be aware of is Passive PoE.